Job

 Instead, use the free sites for posting an interesting-read cover

 letter and well thought out searchable resume.
-The free services

-will also allow you to post several versions of your resume based
+may also allow you to post several versions of your resume based

 on the industry you are seeking to work in while also sending you